BravoChos/aws-saa-certification/aws-voca/Security.md

+# Security
-**AWS artifact**: is an online portal that provides access to AWS security and compliance documentation and that documentation can be readily available when needed for auditing and compliance purposes.
+**AWS Artifact**: is an online portal that provides access to AWS security and compliance documentation and that documentation can be readily available when needed for auditing and compliance purposes.